BUY

 in the one he bought with the rifle.
 And guess what?
 It worked.

-And it’s still working 28 years later.
+And it’s still working today.

 It out-performed five top brand mounts for the